 Why Stephanie’s a Hawk to Watch:

-Tell us, in 140 characters or less, what you do for a living:
+Tell us what you do for a living:

 What’s your lowest career moment and how did you pick yourself up and move on?